binerogroup/documentation/_sources/compute/flavors.rst.txt

 hardware giving a performance advantage on previous versions, for flavors without an explicit version number in the name it implies version 1.

-A flavor can have specific features such as NVMe storage or Pinned CPU.
+A flavor can have specific features such as Pinned CPU.
 We add a CPU vendor identifier as a suffix to the flavor name, see the CPU vendor identifiers list below.

 - ``a`` for AMD (amd64)